muhammadawaisshan/ratingbottomsheet/README.md

     }
 }
 ```
-License
-This project is licensed under the Apache License 2.0.
-See the LICENSE file for more information.

-Contributing
-Contributions are welcome!
-If you find any issues or want to suggest improvements, please open an issue or submit a pull request.
-Make sure to follow the code style and include tests for new features.

 Contact
-For any inquiries or support, please reach out to Your Name.
+For any inquiries or support, please reach out muhamadawaiss400@gmail.com
 Feel free to customize any parts of the text to better fit your library and personal contact information!